Table of Contents

 RELATED VIDEO GUIDE: How To Take A Dog's Temperature With A Thermometer

-This kind of dog cough can cause your dog’s abdomen to show visible signs of strain from the depth that his cough comes from.
-You may also hear that your dog is only able to take shallow breaths.
+This kind of dog cough can cause your dog’s abdomen to show visible signs of strain from the depth of his cough.

 - Pneumonia – Not contagious – but the underlying condition which caused it might be

 - Asthma – Not contagious